paepcke/canvas_utils/README.md

-#<p align="center">Canvas Analysis Data Extraction</p>
+# <p align="center">Canvas Analysis Data Extraction</p>

 Utilities for mining Canvas data.
 Creates a set of 'auxiliary' tables from exports of Canvas data.
-The generated tables pull from the exports data that are likely to be useful for analysis.
+The generated tables data likely to be useful for analysis.
 New auxiliary tables can easily be added.
 The package can perform the following functions:

 - Create the auxiliary tables
 - Backup/restore the auxiliary tables
-- Export the auxiliary tables' schemas as .sql files, and their contents to .csv files in a specified directory
+- Export the auxiliary tables' schemas as .csv files

-In the following we call the MySQL database holding the new auxiliary tables `Auxiliaries.` The following functions are performed when the generation of the `Auxiliaries` tables is requested:
+In the following we call the MySQL database holding the new auxiliary tables `Auxiliaries.` The following functions are performed when the generation of the `Auxiliaries` tables is requested by running `canvas_prep.py`:

 - Backup the existing `Auxiliaries` tables
 - Create the tables in `Auxiliaries`
 - Ensure that only up to two `Auxiliaries` backups exist to avoid excessive disk usage.

 The program responsible for table creation is `canvas_prep.py`.
-It can be called with a `-h` or `--help` option.
+Like all other commands, `canvas_prep.py` can be called with a `-h` or `--help` option.

-The backup copies are managed by `restore_tables.py`, which also answers to the `-h/--help` switch.
+A summary of the available commands.
+Only the first three are typically in general use:

+- **refresh_history.py**: list auxiliary tables that have already been created, and the tables that are still missing.
+- **canvas_prep.py**: request that some, or all aux tables be built.
+- **copy_aux_tables.py**: export the aux tables to csv.
+- restore_tables.py: replace an aux table with the latest of its backups.
+- clear_old_backups.py: remove all but a specified number of backups.
+Called automatically.

 Example for creating the tables in `Auxiliaries`:
 ```